antoninogreco/STST/README.md

 ![STST Algorithm](docs/vid1.gif)

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+STST is open source software under an Apache 2.0 license - see the LICENSE file for details.

 ## Citation
 If you use STST in your research, please cite: